Shyam Sekar S

 Handling new territory

-I have been managing global sales for over thirteen years now and I would say that one has to do the due diligence, come up with the right strategy before entering that territory.
+I have been managing global sales for about 1.5 decades now and I would say that one has to do the due diligence, come up with the right strategy before entering that territory.
 Well prepared is half-won.

 When entering a new market, sales professionals have to understand the country’s culture first, and the way businesses are carried out.
 Every market/territory is unique in its way, and what worked in one region may not work in the other.
 For e.g. Japan is highly relationship oriented market.
 The decision cycle might take 4-6 quarters, whereas in the US, it could happen in less than a month.
 In India you might be able to reach out to the decision makers fairly easily, whereas in many countries you might be hitting a high proportion of voice mails.